ashutosh1982/SmartThings-BigTalker/README.md

   *  Added Volume Change (supported for Sonos, VLC-Thing, not supported for Ubi due to lack of support in it's device type)
 *  12/27/2014 - 1.0.3-Alpha4
   *  Corrected small bug on status page that was introduced in 1.0.3-Alpha3
+*  1/4/2015 - 1.0.3-Alpha5
+  *  BugFix: VLCThing reporting "stopped" instead of "disconnected" therefore it was calling "playTextAndResume" and cutting off phrases.
+Adjusted to playText if no trackdata found.
+  *  BugFix: Switch Group 3 was not working.  onSwitch3Event() function missing; Added.
+Thanks GitHub @roblandry (Issue #5).
+  *  Feature: Mode change exclusion: Remain silent when changed to a configured mode, when coming from an excluded mode.
+Thanks for the request SmartThingsCommunity:Greg.